HSBNE/hsbne.github.com/admin/rules.md

 36. #### Notice of general meeting

-    1. General Meetings happen every second Tuesday from the date of the last AGM.
+    1. General Meetings should happen at least twice per month and typically occur every second Tuesday.
     2. Any member may add to the agenda of a general meeting by raising the agenda item on the official communications medium of the association
-    3. Non Financial agenda items have no notice period, and may be announced verbally during a meeting.
+    3. Agenda items not requiring a vote have no notice period, and may be announced verbally during a meeting.
-    5. Financial agenda items must be announced to the official communications medium of the association with 5 days notice.
+	4. All agenda items requiring a vote, financial or otherwise, must be announced to the official communications medium of the association with 5 days notice.

     6. Notice of the following meetings must be given in writing ( email is acceptable) -